lmmendes/mercury/README.md

 To use the Bruno collection:
 1. Install Bruno from [usebruno.com](https://www.usebruno.com/)
-2. Open the `bruno` folder in Bruno
+2. Open the `bruno/inbox-api` folder in Bruno
 3. Run requests individually or use collections
 4. Tests will automatically validate responses